Vintage Bicycles Done Proper :: Corvallis, Oregon

 “I lay-out and drill the levers by hand.
 I then cut the center slots on the mill.
 I do not have a jig for them.
 Milled and drilled, the tips are re-shaped.”

-Jon’s web presence was carved out at Drillium Revival, but Jon showcased his work elsewhere, specifically on his Flickr page*, where you can still find all of his projects experimentations and final pieces.
+Jon’s web presence was carved out at Drillium Revival (webpage now defunct), but Jon showcased his work elsewhere, specifically on his Flickr page*, where you can still find all of his projects experimentation and final pieces.

 Clearly, his work took time for planning, execution and patience.
 He’s mentioned, through different vintage blog posts, that his projects took weeks.
 Months even.
 He was calculated and his mind was part artistry and part craftsman.
 A beautiful blend.